awsdocs/amazon-ec2-user-guide/doc_source/create-instance-store-ami.md

 **Important**
 If you previously specified a Region for the [ec2\-upload\-bundle](ami-tools-commands.md#ami-upload-bundle) command, specify that Region again for this command\.

-## Creating an AMI from an instance store\-backed Ubuntu instance<a name="ubuntu_instructions"></a>
+## Create an AMI from an instance store\-backed Ubuntu instance<a name="ubuntu_instructions"></a>

 This section describes the creation of an AMI from an Ubuntu Linux instance with an instance store volume as the root volume\.
 The following procedures may not work for instances running other Linux distributions\.
-For procedures specific to Amazon Linux, see [Creating an AMI from an instance store\-backed Amazon Linux instance](#amazon_linux_instructions)\.
+For procedures specific to Amazon Linux, see [Create an AMI from an instance store\-backed Amazon Linux instance](#amazon_linux_instructions)\.

 **To prepare to use the AMI tools \(HVM instances only\)**